The following is a TDD Kata- an exercise in coding, refactoring and test-first, that you should apply daily for at least 15 minutes .

 Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata

-Create a simple String calculator with a method int Add(string numbers)
+Create a simple String calculator with a method signature:

-Start with the simplest test case of an empty string and move to 1 and two numbers
+- Start with the simplest test case of an empty string and move to one and two numbers

 Allow the Add method to handle an unknown amount of numbers